build-on-aws/content/posts/build-and-deploy-your-first-blazor-webassembly-app/index.md

 ![Visual Studio Solution Explorer displaying the content of a hosted Blazor WebAssembly solution](./images/blazorwasm-hosted-solution.jpg)

-## How to deploy your Blazor WebAssembly application?
+## How to deploy your Blazor WebAssembly application

 ### Standalone Blazor WebAssembly application